mikelopez/pycallbridge/README.rst

 Secondary Usage
 ---------------
 You can also overwrite the channel, extension, source and context parameters when calling bridgecalls() as well.
+Note, the source is the number called first, the extension is the second number that is called.
+The first number will experience hearing some ringing tones until the other line is answered, the second user experiences no wait

 .. code-block:: python